 Ingredients

-- 3-4 pounds boneless pork shoulder roast
+- 3 to 4 pounds boneless pork shoulder roast

 - salt and pepper to taste